nhatlam1111/oracle_database_learning/lessons/lesson-5-advanced-sql/1-views-materialized-views.md

 FROM employees e
 JOIN departments d ON e.department_id = d.department_id;

--- Create INSTEAD OF trigger for updates
+-- Tạo INSTEAD OF trigger cho updates
 CREATE OR REPLACE TRIGGER employee_dept_update_trigger INSTEAD OF UPDATE ON employee_department_view
 FOR EACH ROW